tgrecojs/logseq/pages/Subaccount Leverage.md

 - This need for stable medium-of-exchange translates into the blockchain ecosystem.
 Thus far, there have been two dominant systems of minting stable-coins that have emerged.
 	- Fiat-backed stablecoins
 	  logseq.order-list-type:: number
-		- The coins are directly backed by whichever fiat currency that they are pegged to. logseq.order-list-type:: number
+		- The coins have a reserve of fiat currency that exists off-chain,  directly backed by whichever fiat currency their value is derived from.
+The re logseq.order-list-type:: number
+		- logseq.order-list-type:: number
+		- they are pegged to.
+		  logseq.order-list-type:: number
 		- For every 100 $USDC that are minted, the same amount of money has been placed into a reserve logseq.order-list-type:: number